Phase boundaries in algebraic conformal QFT: Introduction

-In Sect.\ 4, we introduce the basic operations with possibly nonlocal extensions of local quantum field theories: The passage to maximal local intermediate extensions, and the ``braided products'' of extensions which amounts to the merging of the charged fields of two extensions into a single extension.
+In \sref{s:Ext}, we prepare the ground for the construction and classification of boundary conditions by introducing the basic operations with possibly nonlocal extensions of local quantum field theories: The passage to maximal local intermediate extensions, and the ``braided products'' of extensions which amounts to the merging of the charged fields of two extensions into a single extension.
 We present these operations as operations on local nets of von Neumann algebras in the AQFT setting, and relate them to the corresponding operations with Frobenius algebras (Q-systems).

 The braided product can be understood as a quotient of a free product of two extensions of the same underlying chiral algebra by the obvious relations due to the identification of the common chiral algebra, and by a single additional relation imposing left or right locality.
 It therefore necessarily violates ``one half'' of locality.
 New local models can be obtained by passing to one of the maximal local intermediate extensions.